-Prevention – The first line of defence will always be the selection of the best varieties for local growing conditions and keeping the crops healthy.
+Prevention - The first line of defense will always be the selection of the best varieties for local growing conditions and keeping the crops healthy.
 Inspecting for plants with disease and removing them comes next.
 Adding beneficial fungi and bacteria to the potting media to crops that are vulnerable to root diseases reduces the need for fungicides.

 Know the acceptable pest levels - As we said, there are some insects that are beneficial to the garden, and that they will always be a part of it.
 It would be virtually impossible to eliminate them 100%, so the attention should be on control, and not total elimination.
 It is said that if almost pests are killed by insecticides, then those that survived can develop resistance, which they would certainly pass on to their offspring.

 Monitoring - You should check if there really is a pest problem, or if it is just an isolated case.
 You would only know with regular observation.
 Visually inspect and record pest levels in your garden.
 Identification also is important when monitoring.
 False identification of pests may result in the wrong course of action.
 Monitoring should begin immediately.